awslabs/service-workbench-on-aws/docs/docs/deployment/post_deployment/import_service_catalog_products.md

 ### Configuration for SageMaker

 For SageMaker, the only field not available in drop down is Instance Type.
+To make sure you're using the right SageMaker type be sure that the configuration options includes "AccessFromCIDRBlock"
 <img src={useBaseUrl('img/deployment/post_deployment/sc_sagemaker_00.png')} />
 <img src={useBaseUrl('img/deployment/post_deployment/sc_sagemaker_01.png')} />